andrifix/hostly/README.md

 # Hostly - Multi-Domain File Server for Caddy

-Hostly is a Caddy server extension that enables hosting multiple domains from a single Caddy instance, with each domain having its own directory in the filesystem.
+Hostly is a Caddy extension for hosting multiple domains, each with its own directory.

 ## Features